ali20480/Convolutional_SNN_RadarGesture8GHz/README.md

-# Radar Gesture Recognition Using A Convolutional Spiking Neural Network
+# A 2-μJ, 12-class, 91% Accuracy Spiking Neural Network Approach For Radar Gesture Recognition
 This repository contains evaluation code for radar gesture recognition with SNNs.

 ## Example code